viragumathe5/Simplifying-Terms/Word Vectors/word_vectors.md

 now from this information we can relate the persons.

 ## Distributional Semantics in Sentence
-Sematics are the smallest entity of the sentence they are complete in their own.
+Sematic are the smallest entity of the sentence they are complete in their own.
 Each consists of their own meaning and context for the sentence.

 Actually the [Distributional Semantic](https://en.wikipedia.org/wiki/Distributional_semantics) is the specialized area for the picking of the semantic similarities in the corpus.
 There is one base for the Distributional Semantic which is Distributional Hypothesis and it states